raphink/Augeas-book/en/09-writing-lenses/01-chapter9.markdown

 Augeas lenses are put together by assembling regular expressions with combination operators.

+### Concatenation Operator ###

+### Union Operator ###

 ## Filters and Autoload ##

 Augeas lenses need to specify which files they apply to.
 If they didn't, Augeas would have no way to know which lens to apply to which files.
 Trying to guess would be a really bad idea.
-For example, if you have a file whose only content is the following:
+For example, consider a file whose only content is the following:

 	# this is a comment

 Many lenses are able to parse this line, and will mostly likely map it the same way.
 However, once a lens has been chosen for the file, the rest of the configguration statements are likely to be very different from one lens to another, so you are almost sure that the lens you chose will be wrong.

+Each lenses may have one and only one autoload statement, involving a lens and a filter, such as the following:

+	autoload xfm
+	let lns = ...
+	let filter = incl "/etc/foo.conf"
+	let xfm = transform lns filter

+## Typechecking lenses ##

+Augeas comes with a command line tool called `augparse` which can be used to typecheck lenses, checking that they meet the conditions to be used as bidirectional transforms.

+### Typechecking recursive lenses ###

 ## Unit tests ##